 Sweden’s Ministry of Foreign Affairs said in an email to CPJ in September 2020 said that the country was still “strongly engaged” in Dawit’s case and “would never give up [its] efforts to secure [his] freedom and reunite him with his family.”
 The ministry said it was working on the premise that Dawit was still alive but would not provide details of its work, saying it did “not believe [this] would benefit his case.”

-In a motion filed with Sweden’s parliament in October 2020, a group of legislators called on the country’s government to increase pressure on the Eritrean government to have Dawit released, and called for a re-evaluation of the effectiveness of the government’s “silent diplomacy” efforts.
-Also in October 2020, Reporters Without Borders filed a complaint calling on Swedish prosecutors to investigate Eritrean authorities for crimes against humanity in connection to the ongoing detention of Dawit, according to a statement by the organization.
+In a motion filed with Sweden’s parliament in October 2020, a group of legislators called on the country’s government to increase pressure on the Eritrean government to have Dawit released and called for a re-evaluation of the effectiveness of the government’s “silent diplomacy” efforts.
+Also, in October 2020, Reporters Without Borders filed a complaint calling on Swedish prosecutors to investigate Eritrean authorities for crimes against humanity in connection to the ongoing detention of Dawit, according to a statement by the organization.

 In January 2021, the Swedish public prosecutor’s office released a statement saying that, while it recognized that there was reason to believe that Dawit was the victim of a crime against humanity in the form of the enforced disappearance, it declined to open an investigation, arguing that without the cooperation of Eritrean authorities the suspected crimes could not be investigated or brought to court.
-In a September 2021 statement, Reporters Without Borders said that it had appealed that decision.
+In a September 2021 statement, Reporters Without Borders said it had appealed that decision.

 In a joint statement in August 2021, Mary Lawlor, the U.N. special rapporteur on the situation for human rights defenders, and Mohamed Abdelsalam Babiker, the special rapporteur on human rights in Eritrea, said that they had received information from a “credible source” that Dawit was alive in prison as of September 2020.
 CPJ was unable to verify that claim independently.